 This clothing-optional public beach is part of a larger park, so there are many amenities around.
 Visitors can play golf, tennis, or volleyball before they head to the nudist section.

 A word to the wise, though.
 Since this beach is in the middle of the city, there are high-rise buildings nearby.
 So those who prefer a more private nudist experience may want to check the other beaches on this list.

 1. Montalivet, Aquitaine

-The beach itself is wide and 12 km (7.5 mi) long, so even during the summer, there is plenty of room for everyone.
+The beach itself is wide and 7.5 mi (12 km) long, so even during the summer, there is plenty of room for everyone.
 People walk or jog while others play volleyball, soccer, surf, sail, or swim.
-During low tide the ocean, it is ideal for swimming.
+During low tide, the ocean is ideal for swimming.
 And if anything goes wrong, the lifeguards are there to help.

 Next to the beach, there is a small town that has plenty of restaurants with delicious French food.
 The town also has free parking.

 People even practice surfing in the buff.
 Do not know how to surf?
 Not a problem, there are several surfing schools in the area.
 And those that wish to stay for a couple of days can pick among campsites, rental houses, and resorts.
 Some of them are for naturists, aka, nudists.

 The vibe of this beach is relaxed, safe, and family-friendly.
 And the sunsets are superb, which makes Montalivet the best nude beach in the world.